Zygmunt Haas: Career

-In 1988, he joined AT&T Bell Labs in the Network Research Department.
-There he pursued research on wireless communications, mobility management, fast protocols, optical networks, and optical switching.
-From September 1994 to July 1995, Haas worked for the AT&T Wireless Center of Excellence, where he investigated various aspects of wireless and mobile networking, concentrating on TCP/IP networks.
-Since August 1995, he has been with the faculty of the School of Electrical and Computer Engineering at Cornell University.
-Since August 2013, he joined the Computer Science Department at the University of Texas at Dallas, where he is now a professor and distinguished chair.
+After graduating from Stanford University in 1988, Haas joined AT&T Bell Labs in the Network Research Department in Holmdel, NJ.
+There he pursued research on wireless communications, mobility management, communication protocols, optical networks, and optical switching.
+From September 1994 to July 1995, Haas worked for the AT&T Wireless Center of Excellence, in Whippany, NJ, where he investigated various aspects of wireless and mobile networking, concentrating on TCP/IP networks.
+In August 1995, he joined the faculty of the School of Electrical and Computer Engineering at Cornell University, where he was promoted to Full Tenured Professor.
+In 2010-2011, he served as a Program Director in the Engineering Directorate, Division of Electrical, Communications and Cyber Systems (ENG/ECCS) of the National Science Foundation.
+Since August 2013, he has been with the Computer Science Department at the University of Texas at Dallas, where he is a Professor and Distinguished Chair.